ssm-lang/sslang/README.md

 stack install
 ```

-Then you may invoke it the executable directly:
+Then you may invoke the executable directly:

 ```
 sslc <args..>